claimvantage/force-metadata-jdbc-driver/README.md

 ```
 java -cp schemaSpy_5.0.0.jar;force-metadata-jdbc-driver-2.0.jar net.sourceforge.schemaspy.Main -t force -u MyUserName -p MyPasswordAndSecurityToken -font Arial -fontsize 8 -hq -norows -o doc -db MyDbName -desc "Extracted from MyDbName"
 ```
-The arguments are documented in the SchemaSpy web site.
+The SchemaSpy arguments are documented in the [SchemaSpy](http://schemaspy.sourceforge.net/) web site.
 The only change needed for Mac/Unix is the `-cp` argument separator changing from `;` to `:`.

+### Force JDBC driver arguments

+Additional information is passed to the JDBC driver via a single SchemSpy `--connprops` argument.
+(This awkward mechanism has to be used because SchemaSpy only passes this argument through to the JDBC driver.)

 By default all custom objects are output.
-The set of objects that are output can be customized by adding a `-connprops` argument.
-(This awkward mechanism has to be used because SchemaSpy only passes this argument through to the JDBC driver.)
 Here is an example that outputs two standard objects in addition to all the custom objects:
 ```
 ... -connprops excludes\=;includes\=Account,Contact
 ```